Eliot-Roxbergh/notes_pinephone/README.md

 ### Music

-Playing music works OK (I only tried VLC, although its UI is half frozen), can pause etc. on lock screen.
+Playing music works OK, can pause etc. on lock screen.
 Not sure how to achieve very long battery time (like more than 4-5h?) while using it as music player, as it then must not enter suspend mode.

+**VLC** works but half the UI frozen, not made for phone.

+The distro comes with **Lollypop** which at first didn't find any music, but seems to work now.
+No complaints.

 ### Video

 HW acceleration not available in _any_ browser afaik.
 In general video decoding is done in SW [1], the issue (I think) is that Mali400 MP2 only supports GLES 2.0.
-It could be that video works better with 3GB ram, as I notice now firefox watching Youtube takes almost all 2GB.
+It could be that video works better with 3GB ram, as I notice now **Firefox** watching Youtube takes almost all 2GB.
 Moreover, someone said that maybe video works better after you've installed mpv (more likely from some gstreamer dependency), I'm not sure.
-I think that for video watching in browser, best I have seen is (almost smooth) 30fps@480p, which was on Angelbrowser (firefox might be on par if you have enough ram).
+I think that for video watching in browser, best I have seen is (almost smooth) 30fps@480p, which was on **Angelbrowser** (firefox might be on par if you have enough ram).

-However! mpv has hardware acceleration, I guess, as you can e.g. save/stream videos with yt-dlp with good performance.
+However! **mpv** has hardware acceleration, I guess, as you can e.g. save/stream videos with yt-dlp with good performance.
 Specifically, with mpv, 30fps@1080p (VP9 encoding) video is OK and I got only ~8% dropped frames!

 [1] - Lecture: Is there hope for Linux on smartphones?, 2020-08-20, https://youtu.be/jdl1x3DkMEg?t=1256